trytouca/trytouca/README.md

 # Touca

-Touca helps you understand the side-effects of your day to day code changes on the behavior and performance of your overall software.
+Touca helps you see the side-effects of your changes, as you write code.

 [![Touca Server](https://touca.io/images/touca-screenshot-suite-page.jpg)](https://touca.io/images/touca-screenshot-suite-page.jpg)

-Touca SDKs let you describe the behavior and performance of your code by capturing values of interesting variables and runtime of important functions.
+Touca SDKs let you describe the behavior and performance of your software workflows by capturing values of interesting variables and runtime of important functions.
 We remotely compare your description against a trusted version of your software, visualize all differences, and report them in near real-time.

 [![C++ SDK](https://img.shields.io/github/v/release/trytouca/touca-cpp?label=C%2B%2B)](https://github.com/trytouca/touca-cpp/releases)
 [![Python SDK](https://img.shields.io/pypi/v/touca?label=Python&color=blue)](https://pypi.org/project/touca/)